 Initially, a lawsuit may not seem like an obvious, urgent decision, but by filing, you stand a chance of winning compensation for your child.
 There are two main types of lawsuits that parents typically file in connection with a cerebral palsy case.

 - Discrimination.
 The North Dakota Human Rights Act and several federal laws protect residents of the state from discrimination based on disability.
-Your child could experience discrimination, though, in education, public services, public access, or housing for your family.
-You can resolve the situation and potentially recover damages by filing a complaint with the state or the federal government or by suing those responsible.
+Your child could experience discrimination with education, public services, public access, or housing for your family.
+You can resolve the situation and potentially recover damages by filing a complaint with the state or the federal government, or by suing those responsible.

 Do I Need a Lawyer for the Cerebral Palsy Filing Process in North Dakota?